 Our Board of Directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through various standing committees of the Board of Directors that address risks inherent in their respective areas of oversight.
 In particular, our Board of Directors is responsible for monitoring and assessing strategic risk exposure, including business continuity risks, and our Audit Committee is responsible for overseeing our major financial risk exposures and the steps our management has taken to monitor and control these exposures.
 In addition, our Audit Committee has the responsibility to consider the adequacy and effectiveness of our information security policies and practices, including those concerning data privacy and cybersecurity.
+The Audit Committee receives quarterly reports from our Chief Information Officer, or CIO, on our cybersecurity risks, and our CIO updates the Audit Committee, as necessary, regarding any material cybersecurity incidents, as well as any incidents with lesser impact potential.
 The Audit Committee also monitors compliance with legal and regulatory requirements and considers and approves or disapproves any related person transactions.
 Our Nominating and Corporate Governance Committee oversees risks associated with our corporate governance framework and monitors the effectiveness of our environmental, social and corporate governance ("ESG") strategy and the Corporate Governance Guidelines.
 Our Compensation and Talent Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 The allocation of risk oversight among the Board and its committees is consistent with the Board's leadership structure.

-ENVIRONMENTAL, SOCIAL AND CORPORATE GOVERNANCE ACTIVITIES
+ENVIRONMENTAL.
+SOCIAL AND CORPORATE GOVERNANCE ACTIVITIES

 We are committed to policies and practices focused on ESG matters, which are shaped by our core values and aim to make a positive impact in the communities where we work and live.
 We have a history and culture of community service and continue to be involved in, and supportive of, Life Science Cares and Special Olympics Massachusetts.
 We are also proud to continue a student education outreach program, Seres Scholars, which is a partnership with the Cambridge Rindge & Latin School to promote equity in education by providing career mentorship, guidance, and opportunities for underserved students from our community.
-The program values and celebrates diversity, equity, inclusion, and belonging ("DEIB"), and awards high school seniors with a Seres scholarship after a year and a half of participation.
-Additionally, we encourage employee volunteerism in all Seres locations.
+The program values and celebrates diversity, equity, inclusion, and belonging ("DEIB") by seeking to include students from all backgrounds, and awards high school seniors with a Seres scholarship after a year and a half of participation.
+Additionally, we encourage employee volunteerism in all Seres locations by planning activities through our Seres Community Ambassadors program and offering eight hours of paid volunteer time annually for employees to support charitable organizations.

-We also believe that our long-term success and ability to deliver innovative, safe, and effective medicines to patients requires a diverse and inclusive workforce.
+We also believe that our long-term success and ability to deliver innovative, safe, and effective medicines to patients requires an inclusive workforce.
 We value diversity at all levels of the organization and continue to focus on extending our DEIB initiatives across our entire workforce.
-In 2022, a dedicated DEIB workstream was mobilized to define ways to attract, develop, and retain diverse talent from all backgrounds, increase awareness within our company of unconscious biases, and help foster a stronger sense of belonging for all employees.
+We have a dedicated DEIB workstream to identify ways to attract, develop, and retain talent from all backgrounds, increase awareness within our company of unconscious biases, and help foster a stronger sense of belonging for all employees.
 In addition, we strive to engender an open culture of mutual respect, and one that values employees' health and well-being.
-We support employee development in a variety of ways including leadership training to build people manager capabilities, ongoing performance and development conversations, conference attendance, and tuition reimbursement.
+We support employee development in a variety of ways including leadership training to build people manager capabilities, ongoing performance and development conversations, and tuition reimbursement.
 Our management conducts annual employee engagement surveys and reports to our board of directors on human capital management topics, including as relevant: corporate culture, DEIB, employee development and retention, and compensation and benefits.